rossbeazley/SonoffBoilerplate/README.md

 After it's configured and connected, the green LED should stay lit, and the relay should be enabled (this is the default).

+### Over-The-Air updates
 OTA should also be enabled now and you can do future updates over the air.
+It uses the basic ArduinoOTA available in Arduino IDE port of the ESP8266 core.

+### Blynk App
+Blynk App is supported in both local server or cloud mode.
+Add the token and the server details in the web config portal.

+### MQTT Support
 MQTT has now been added
 You can send messages to `deviceId/channel-0` with the following parameters:
 - no parameter (blank) and the device will send it's status back